Netanyahu urges "military sanctions" threat against Iran

 In Almaty, the first negotiations between Iran and six world powers in eight months ended without a breakthrough on Wednesday.
 They agreed to meet again at expert level in Istanbul next month and resume political talks in Kazakhstan on April 5.

-Israel, widely believed to be the Middle East's only nuclear-armed power, has strongly hinted it might attack Iran if diplomacy and sanctions fail to halt its nuclear program.
+Israel, widely believed to be the Middle East's only nuclear-armed power, has strongly hinted it might attack Iran if diplomacy and sanctions fail to halt its nuclear programme.

 Netanyahu, setting a "red line" at the United Nations last September, has said Iran could by the middle of this year reach the point where it has enriched enough uranium to move quickly toward building an atomic bomb.